 - Click Save.

-Your log stream is now active and will start sending webhook notifications when Zaps finish running.
+Your log stream is now active and will start sending webhook notifications when the selected events occur.

 Manage log streams